How to Build an App Like Donorbox: Nonprofit Donation Management

 What most donation platforms get wrong

-Recurring giving metrics are not tracked.
+Recurring giving metrics are invisible.
 The platform processes recurring gifts but doesn't report on them.
 Development teams can't see total monthly recurring revenue, active subscriber count, average recurring gift size, or churn rate.
-These metrics are essential for understanding the health of the recurring program.
+These are the metrics that tell you whether the monthly giving program is healthy.
 Build a recurring giving dashboard alongside the campaign dashboard.

 Key Insight